You are here

 In 1743, two children were born at Shadwell, a newly opened plantation on Virginia's western frontier.
 They may have played together as boys, and, as young men, they traveled the length and breadth of Virginia together and found wives on the same plantation near Williamsburg.
 For over fifty years their lives were bound together by law, since one man, Jupiter, was the property of the other, Thomas Jefferson.

-Jupiter, whose last name may have been Evans, acted as personal servant and traveling attendant to Jefferson during his years of law study and practice.
+Jupiter, whose last name may have been Evans, acted as an enslaved personal servant and traveling attendant to Jefferson during his years of law study and practice.
 In 1774, Jupiter took up a new position as coachman, with responsibility for the fine horses in the Monticello stables.
 He was also apprenticed to a local stonecutter, with whom he worked to shape the cylindrical blocks of stone that form the columns of the Monticello entrance portico.
-Jupiter's wife Susan, or Suck, was a cook.
+Jupiter's wife Susan, or Suck, was a enslaved cook.

 In the fall of 1847 Thomas Jefferson’s great-grandson William Stuart Bankhead took his property—horses and mules, cattle, hunting dogs, and almost twenty men, women, and children—to northern Alabama to settle a cotton plantation.
 Traveling in the caravan was Susan Scott, a descendant (possibly a granddaughter) of Jupiter.
 She became a valued household servant and her husband, Reuben, was the head man on the plantation.